 Access to affordable childcare

 We have lobbied UBC to decrease the cost of childcare for students at UBC, implementing letter campaigns in support of the $10/day childcare initiative, and publishing an op-ed in the Georgia Straight about the crippling burden of childcare for student workers.

 We hold annual meetings with the UBC President to discuss matters affecting our membership.
 Recently, CUPE 2278 has spoken out to condemn rape culture and insensitivity to marginalised groups on campus, and helped members to address campus safety concerns.

-As TAs, we take an active role in shaping and monitoring UBC’s shift toward flexible learning and MOOCs (massive open online courses).
+As TAs, we are primary points of contact for students, and as such often have an proactive role in shaping how courses are taught.
+We are active in shaping and monitoring UBC’s shift toward flexible learning and MOOCs (massive open online courses).
 We have consulted with the Early Alert team to ensure that TA labour is considered and respected as this initiative has been developed and launched.